Italian aircraft carrier Giuseppe Garibaldi: Design

 A 1937 law gave control of all national fixed-wing air assets to the Italian Air Force, and the navy was only permitted to operate helicopters.
-At the time of the ship's commissioning of Garibaldi, the Italian Naval Aviation did not receive her Harriers, so she was reclassified as an Incrociatore portaeromobili (Italian for Aircraft carrying cruiser).
+At the time of the ship's commissioning of Garibaldi, the Italian Naval Aviation did not receive her Harriers, so it was reclassified as an Incrociatore portaeromobili (Italian for Aircraft carrying cruiser).
 Until 1988 only Italian helicopters landed on her deck, as well as Royal Navy Sea Harriers during NATO joint maneuvers.
 The ban on fixed-wing aircraft was lifted in 1989, and the Italian Navy acquired Harrier II fighters to fly from the Giuseppe Garibaldi.